ttkorhonen/e3pages/docs/design/3_wrappers.md

 [^ccdb]: ESS uses a fairly intricate software stack for deployment and management of IOCs.
 One of these tools builds startup scripts by including snippets.

-[^deps]: note that this does not distinguish between build-time and run-time dependencies
+[^deps]: This does not distinguish between build-time and run-time dependencies.